Toll free: 1-866-869-6040

 (available 8-5, M-F)

 UNM Online courses count for the same credit and appear on your transcript in the same manner as campus-based courses.
 You may take an online course or two along with your regular schedule.
 Online degree completion programs offer many students throughout New Mexico — and beyond — the opportunity to complete a degree from UNM.
+For a fun overview of what it’s like to take a UNM Online class, click on the image to the right for a short video.

 Yes, and it is a good idea!
 While online courses follow the regular UNM semester, with a weekly agenda determined by the instructor, there is a great deal of flexibility for your daily schedule.
 You may take care of class work when you choose, at any location that you have a computer and internet access.
 Visit "How to get started online" to learn more.